hossainel/spog/basic/readme.md

 # Basic

-All basic solved problem goes here
+All the basic solved problem goes here